treyweldon/iProperty/README.md

 Welcome to iProperty's project page!

-This was an assigned team project with a deliverable timeline of 1 week.
-As a team we collaborated on the user flow, functionality, and navigating through the world of Git & GitHub collaboration workflows.
+This was an assigned team project with a goal of designing and deploying a Full-Stack CRUD  application within a 1 week deliverable timeline.

+As a team we collaborated on the concept, user flow, functionality, and navigating through the world of Git & GitHub collaboration workflows.

 <details>